isomerpages/nparks-juronglake/_visit-us/Apply for a Permit.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Filming and photography are <strong>NOT</strong> allowed at Clusia Cove,
-Forest Ramble and Entrance Pavilion for the convenience of other garden users.</p>
+Forest Ramble and Entrance Pavilion for the convenience of other visitors.</p>
 </li>
 <li>
 <p>Filming and photography should be carried out on weekdays during off-peak